NethServer/ns8-docs/cluster.rst

 1. The cluster backup password must be set again.
 See also :ref:`cluster_backup-section`.

-1. 2FA is disabled for all users.
-See :ref:`configure-2fa-section` to enable it again on your account.

 See also the note in :ref:`audit-trail-section` about node promotion.

 Reachable leader node